When you feel depressed, it is hard to function, life can feel overwhelming and lonely…

 Depression can often take the fun out of life and leave people not wanting to go out and join social activities.
 However, this is where doing the things you do not feel like doing can actually make you feel so much better long term.
 Talk to other people who understand, find uplifting examples of those who have fully recovered and know that it is possible for you too.

 Therapy with the right therapist and using hypnosis for depression is incredibly helpful and you do not need to spend years on a therapist’s couch.
-The Rapid Transformational Therapy™ I developed is able to provide dramatic life-changing results and empower clients to break free of their issues quickly and permanently, often in just 1 - 3 sessions.
+The Rapid Transformational Therapy™ I developed is able to provide dramatic life-changing results and empower clients to overcome their issues often in a limited amount of sessions.

 Depression often comes down to not feeling good enough.
 It is so often linked to not following our heart’s desire and having the life we want and thus, being full of regrets for the things we did not do, which brings on apathy inertia.